CodeWithAdarsh007/Mumbai_Glam_Studio/README.md

 ---
 # 📸 Product Showcase

-All screenshots below were captured using the platform's premium dark theme.
+All screenshots below were captured using the platform's light theme.

 ---